On the Utility of Domain-Adjacent Fine-Tuned Model Ensembles for Few-shot Problems: Ensembling of DAFT Models

 We define \dafte as the weighted ensemble method, where the weights of the ensemble layer are learned using the training data from the target dataset.
-To perform the weighted ensemble in \dafte we utilized two specific regression methods, a) Random forest-based regression ($RF$) and b) SGD-based linear regression ($LR$).
-The parameters of these methods are discussed in \ref{appnd_subsec_ens_layer} of the Appendix. \iia{We observe the following: (i)~$LR$ always has better performance and less variation in performance for smaller sample data, (ii)~for higher sample data, i.e., $n$>32, $RF$ usually performs very similar to $LR$, (iii)~for sentiment analysis tasks, $LR$ and $RF$ both perform well with similar performance at higher sample data, and (iv~for textual similarity tasks, $LR$ tends to show minimal improvement in performance with more samples, whereas $RF$ shows promising results.
-Based on these observations, and $LR$ being the most lightweight, we show the performance of \dafte with $LR$ here and discuss more on the results in the Appendix (Table \ref{Tab:FT_pretuned_and_Ens_weight_appnd} and \ref{Tab:FT_pretuned_and_Ens_weight_appnd_text}) and in Section \ref{limitations} (Limitations).}
+To perform the weighted ensemble in \dafte we utilized two specific regression methods, a) Random forest-based regression ($RF$) and b) SGD-based linear regression ($LR$)\footnote{Parameters of these methods are given in Appendix \ref{appnd_subsec_ens_layer}.}.
+Since, $LR$ is more lightweight with comparable or better performance than $RF$, we considered $LR$ to generate the results of \dafte (More discussion on $LR$ and $RF$ performance comparison with the results are in Appendix: Table \ref{Tab:FT_pretuned_and_Ens_weight_appnd} and \ref{Tab:FT_pretuned_and_Ens_weight_appnd_text}).